 Q: How much funding do I need?

-A: In case you need a long-stay visa (MVV), from 1 July to 31 December 2024 you need to be able to provide proof that you have approximately EUR 1.613 per month (single) or EUR 2.305 per month (with family) at your disposal for the entire period of research at UMCG.
+A: In case you need a long-stay visa (MVV), from 1 January 2025 to 31 December 2025, you need to be able to provide proof that you have approximately EUR 1.697,82 per month (single) or EUR 2.425,46 per month (with family) at your disposal for the entire period of research at UMCG.

 Note that this is a legal immigration requirement set by national authorities.
 The University needs to comply with this.
-Usually each half year (1 January, 1 July) the Dutch Immigration Services (IND) raises the amounts set as a minimum requirement for immigration.
+Usually, each half year (1 January, 1 July), the Dutch Immigration Services (IND) raises the amounts set as a minimum requirement for immigration.
 More information can be found here.

 Q: How can I provide proof of sufficient financial means?

-- Scholarship letter: a scholarship agency provides a letter that you have been awarded amount X per month for the period from DD-MM-YYYY to DD-MM-YYYY
+- Scholarship letter: A scholarship agency provides a letter stating that you have been awarded an amount of €X per month, for the period from DD-MM-YYYY to DD-MM-YYYY.
+Admission to the PhD program with a scholarship must be confirmed by the GSMS, following the process described here.

 - Loan: you have an official loan statement from a known loan-provider (e.g. bank).
 Note that loan statements from family members are not accepted!